William-gregory/DA-ML/README.md

 ### Online ice-ocean

 Example scripts of how to implement the trained CNN into SPEAR ice-ocean simulations as a way to correct short-forecasts, as outlined in the article [Gregory et al., 2023b](https://arxiv.org/pdf/2310.02488.pdf).

+### Online forPy

+Example scripts of implementing the CNN into SIS2, via the Forpy Fortran-Python interface.
+This uses the approach outlined in [Zhang et al., 2023](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/2023MS003697).